natstar93/natstar93.github.io/_posts/2016-01-29-iframe-bug.markdown

       min-width: 100%;
     }

 Here the iframe width is set to 1px then overridden.
-This allows the iframe to achieve a lovely responsive 100% width on everthing.
+This allows the iframe to achieve a lovely responsive 100% width on everything.
 Happy days!

 Nat x